Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Introduction

-We say that a one-dimensional function is \textit{unimodal} if it monotonically decreases to its minimizer and then monotonically increases thereafter; a function is \textit{strictly unimodal} if the same holds with monotonicity replaced by strict monotonicity.
+We say that a one-dimensional function is \textit{unimodal} if it monotonically decreases to its minimizer and then monotonically increases thereafter.
 As Observation~\ref{obs:unimodalImpliesQuasar} shows, quasar-convexity is closely related to unimodality.
-Therefore, like the well-known quasiconvexity \citen{quasi} and pseudoconvexity \citen{pseudo}, quasar-convexity can be viewed as an approximate generalization of unimodality to higher dimensions.
+Therefore, like the well-known quasiconvexity \citep{quasi} and pseudoconvexity \citep{pseudo}, quasar-convexity can be viewed as an approximate generalization of unimodality to higher dimensions.
 We remark that beyond one dimension, neither quasiconvexity nor pseudoconvexity subsumes or is subsumed by quasar-convexity.
-The proof of Observation~\ref{obs:unimodalImpliesQuasar} appears in Appendix~\ref{sec:unimodal-quasar}, and follows fairly directly from the definitions.
+The proof of Observation~\ref{obs:unimodalImpliesQuasar} appears in Appendix~\ref{sec:unimodal-quasar}, and follows readily from the definitions.